openstack/ansible-role-lunasa-hsm/README.rst

    * - Name
      - Default Value
      - Description
+   * - lunasa_appliance_user:
+     - admin
+     - Appliance User account used to log into the HSM to manage clients and parititon assignments.
+   * - lunasa_ssh_cipher:
+     - aes256-cbc
+     - `-c cipher_spec` argument passed to SSH/SCP when connecting to the HSM as the `lunasa_appliance_user`.
    * - lunasa_client_working_dir
      - /tmp/lunasa_client_install
      - Working directory in the target host.